cmake-js/cmake-js/README.md

 #### Commandline

-In your module folder you can access cmake-js commands if you install cmake-js globally:
+With cmake-js installed as a depdendency or devDependency of your module, you can access run commands directly with:

 ```
-npm install -g cmake-js
+npx cmake-js --help
+# OR
+yarn cmake-js --help
 ```

 Please refer to the `--help` for the lists of available commands (they are like commands in `node-gyp`).